 Currently, many companies are looking for young people who, although they have no experience, can bring new insights and fresh ideas.
 In some places, there are internship programs where you can be an apprentice, with the possibility of being promoted to other positions as experience is gained.
 Find out what these companies are reading in forums or on Google and investigate which types of curriculum vitae are most successful.
 In addition to the CV, it is essential to create a cover letter in which you show that you have skills, motivation, and eagerness to learn and commit to the project.
 The reality is that in some jobs, they do not read the CV since the letter of introduction, and the interview in person seems more important.

 When looking for work without experience, hundreds of resumes are usually sent to all possible companies.
 This is a mistake since it is a waste of time and can generate unnecessary frustrations.
 It is convenient, as we said before, to carry out a market study and apply for those jobs where the requirements are met.

 3. Hire a professional

-If you feel that you cannot find work on your own, you can hire a mentor, a professional to help you create your resume, find work without experience, and prepare for possible interviews.
+If you feel that you cannot find work on your own, you can hire a mentor, or a professional to help you create your resume, find work without experience, and prepare for possible interviews.

 4. Strengthen skills and achievements

-When looking for work, and introspection work must be carried out to determine what our skills and achievements are and how we can highlight them in a curriculum vitae, cover letter, and in a possible interview.
+When looking for work, introspection work must be carried out to determine what our skills and achievements are and how we can highlight them in a curriculum vitae, cover letter, and a possible interview.
 Although it may not seem relevant, many times an experience abroad (such as a trip or volunteer), the activities carried out during the training period (both in high school, university, as well as in courses), may be relevant.
 Attitude is just as important as aptitude and achievements.